oobecomau/desktop.gov.au/docs/patterns/bring-your-own-device.md

 This pattern provides guidance for blueprint users to allow access to Microsoft 365 services from various personally owned devices, without the need to enroll those devices.
 This is referred to as "bring your own device" (BYOD), within an enterprise mobility strategy.

 BYOD allows users to perform their work in a flexible manner within specific use-cases allowing access to corporate systems from personally owned devices across multiple business personas.
-BYOD provides a range of benefits including more flexible working arrangements for employees creating greater business agility for the Agency, catering for use cases such as:
+BYOD provides a range of benefits including more flexible working arrangements for employees creating greater business agility for the organisation, catering for use cases such as:

-- Working remotely from within another government Agency premises,
+- Working remotely from within another government organisation premises,
 - Travel or working from home,
 - Ad-hoc access to calendar and mail,
 - Microsoft Teams collaboration and chat, and